-External stakeholders might seek to claim credit for the impact of UN-led interventions - but well-crafted and well-directed communication and visibility activities will contribute to mitigate such risk - by ensuring that the support being provided, and the source and driver of such support, is clear among local communities and end-users.
+External stakeholders might seek to claim credit for the impact of UN-led interventions - including for the purposes of obtaining greater acceptance among local communities - but well-crafted and well-directed communication and visibility activities will contribute to mitigate such risk - by ensuring that the support being provided, and the source and driver of such support, is clear among local communities and end-users.
 Communication campaigns over media (including social media) will be used to mitigate this potential risk.

-Underpinning assumptions are that the current political and security situation will remain relatively stable allowing PUNOs and implementing partners to access the priority areas for programme delivery with an acceptable level of security - including for women workers.
+Underpinning assumptions are that the current political and security situation will remain stable allowing PUNOs and implementing partners to access the priority areas for programme delivery with an acceptable level of security including for women workers.
 It is also expected that implementing partners on the ground will, with technical support and guidance, acquire the needed capacity to complement the efforts of PUNOs to deliver impactful assistance at the necessary scale.